mlangeweg/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/codebook.md

  13. `subject.dat` - 10299 x 1 data frame.
 Merged training and test set for subject key identifiers.
  14. `humanActivity.dat` - 10299 x 563 data frame.
 Complete data set.
  15. `humanActivityTidy.dat` - 10299 x 88 data frame.
 Filtered data set of means and standard deviations.
- 16. `humanActivityMeansTidy.dat` - 180 x 88  grouped data frame which describes the means of each variable for each activity and subject.
+ 16. `humanActivityMeansTidy.dat` - 180 x 88  grouped data frame which describes the means of each variable for each activity and subject of `humanActivityTidy.dat`.